fsfe/reuse-docs/spec/spec.md

 files in the project are licensed.

-Everything that applies to licenses in this section also applies to license exceptions, with the following exceptions:
+Everything that applies to licenses in this section also applies to license exceptions, with the following specifics:

 - Exception files MUST be placed in the `LICENSES/` directory in the root of the project.